mle86/php-wq/README.md

 (<code>abstract class mle86\WQ\Job\\<b>AbstractJob</b> implements Job</code>)

 To build a working Job class,
-simply extend this class
+simply extend this class.

-and implement the `execute()` method to do something.
+* It's your choice
+  whether to put your job execution logic in the Job class or somewhere else entirely, like the queue worker script.
 * If the jobs should be re-tried after an initial failure, override the `MAX_RETRY` constant.
 * To change the retry delay interval,